 Let us make it easy for you with pre-performance dining at Café Vic at Arts Centre Melbourne.
 You'll be served a themed set menu, including matched wine.
 Lunch and dinner options available.
 View the menu.

-Simply add dinner to your cart after selecting tickets.
-If you already have tickets to La Bohème, simply sign in to your account to add dinner to your existing booking or call 03 9685 3700.
+Simply add the dining option to your cart after selecting tickets.
+If you already have tickets, sign in to your account to add dinner to your existing booking or call 03 9685 3700.